 You achieve this through building relationships with online journalists, bloggers, and influencers relevant to your business.
 The end goal of this tactic is to win earned media exposure across a range of online platforms, including:

-It enables companies to create super-targeted campaigns across a wide range of online mediums, with the aim of reaching and influencing their target audience.
+Digital PR enables companies to create super-targeted campaigns across a wide range of online mediums, with the aim of reaching and influencing their target audience.

 When done properly, digital public relations can be a vital tool in improving your reputation, growing your exposure and improving your SEO.